cisco-open/DeepVision/docs/cicd.md

 ###	Deploy to server follow below steps:
 -	Login to the desired server.
--	Create deploy.sh file and copy the contents from deploy.sh placed in CiscoDeepVision root folder.
+-	Create deploy.sh file and copy the contents from deploy.sh placed in DeepVision root folder.
 -	Run deploy.sh script with -b <branch_name> as parameter.
 -	Deployment will be success at the same level of deploy.sh script.